 Nowadays the Appian way gets to the extreme point of southern Italy (the toe of the boot’s hill 700 km away from Rome!!!!).
 Furthermore, it was the area dedicated to the catacombs: for the Romans’ law, the dead people had to be buried outside the city.
 There is also a church so called “Domine Quo Vadis” very famous according to the legend that said this was the real place where Peter met the risen Jesus, asking the question: “Lord, where are you going?”.

 Before getting there, it is possible to visit the best preserved Roman Baths, coming from the 2nd century A.D. built by Emperor Caracalla and the Walls of the 4th century A.D. built by Emperor Aureliano which still completely surround Rome.
 The gate of San Sebastiano is open to the public and has a very interesting museum inside showing how all the construction techniques adopted by the Romans have evolved over the centuries.

+This tour has a duration of four hours.
 Here is the itinerary of the tour:

 - skip-the-line admission to Caracalla Baths, Catacombs and Mausoleum of Cecilia Metella

 - any other personal expense

-Here are some important things to know in order to ensure you have the best possible experience with your Appian way and its treasures tour.
-For this tour, it is possible:
+Here are some important things to know in order to ensure you have the best possible experience with your tour:

 - the itinerary is indicative and can be changed in case some part of the monuments are inaccessible for restoration

 - if you are travelling to Rome in Spring/Summer time, it is highly recommended to bring with you a hat, high protection sun cream, sunglasses, water and wear comfortable shoes.
 In Fall/Winter time instead, it is highly recommended to have an umbrella or a raincoat and wear waterproof shoes